 Yosemite Falls was completely dry when we visited Yosemite National Park in October.
 Not a single drop of water to be seen.
 The hike to Upper Yosemite Falls is a favorite among visitors, but it is a lost cause in autumn when water levels are non-existent.

 Perhaps the most disappointing is Vernal Fall on the Mist Trail hike because you can get close to the waterfall from below and almost touch the water from the top.
 It is awesome when roaring in spring but it really isn’t much fun in fall.

 This is one of only a very small number of negative aspects we can think of to visiting Yosemite in October.
 Well, waterfalls and cold nights.

-We always say “Plan for the worst, hope for the best”.
-In other words, pack for all eventualities but hope for warm days and mild nights.
-Now, you might get lucky with both, but chances are slim.
+We always say plan for the worst but hope for the best.
+When visiting Yosemite in October, you should pack for all eventualities but hope for warm days and milder nights.

 If you are planning an early hike, a night hike, an astro photography shoot, or even just watching the sunrise and sunset somewhere in Yosemite Valley, you are going to need to pack accordingly.

 Here are some of the packing tips we would suggest for October in Yosemite National Park: